The Coffey Blog

 9 things to double-check in your healthcare content

-As a healthcare marketer, you likely create or oversee copy.
+As a healthcare marketer, you probably create or oversee copy.
 That means you may also find yourself in the role of proofreader.
-Whether it's a print ad or service line web content, you're ensuring that your messages are error-free.
+Whether it's a print ad or service line web content, you want to ensure that your messages are error-free.

 You know why that's important.
 Your hospital or healthcare brand's reputation is built on trust.
 Consumers want to know you're an organization that's good with details.
 To them, your communications may very well reflect on your quality of care and service.
 Casual errors can erode trust very quickly.